Save money: Instantly compare Brake Repairs prices to find the best deal in Scotland.

 Speak to an expert mechanic: If you need to speak to a mechanic about your Brake Repairs, call one of our experts today on 03304 004439.

-"Very happy with service and will return"
+"Very happy with service provided and price."

 The brakes on your car utilise fluid pressure.

 When the brake pedal is depressed, it activates a plunger in the master cylinder,

 which pressurises the brake fluid in the pipes and hoses causing the brake components to move.

 Brake repairs are one of the most common reasons to visit a garage; all cars need their brake discs and pads replaced at regular intervals.
 Some of the warning signs for brake failure are squealing or grinding noises when depressing the brakes, or the brake feeling 'spongy' when the pedals is pressed.
 And of course if you need to brake increasingly hard to effectively slow or stop your car, then you could well be looking at brake replacement.